 It is very important to test for possible allergies or skin tolerance to essential oils before making your formula, especially if you have sensitive skin or a tendency for allergies…

 When should you do an allergy test for an essential oil?

-Each person is different in regard to allergic reactions.
-People with very sensitive skin and those who have a tendency to often have an allergic reaction must be particularly vigilant, because they are likely to be more susceptible to a reaction against essential oils.
+Each person is different regarding allergic reactions.
+People with very sensitive skin and those who have a tendency to often have an allergic reaction must be particularly vigilant because they are likely to be more susceptible to a reaction against essential oils.

 You won’t be allergic to an EO but to a molecule.

-How do you carry out an allergy test for essential oils?
+How do you carry out an allergy test for essential oil?